 - Have all prior learning units registered, completed and submitted no later than 2 quarters before the Fast-Track Semester.

 - Have completed a minimum of 22 BA Creative Writing concentration units.

 - Have taken ENG 4900A Advanced Multi-Genre Workshop twice-- 6 units minimum (it is strongly recommended students take this class EVERY QUARTER as MFA preparation.)

-- Any DSST/CLEP tests must be registered for and completed no later than 2 quarters before the Fast Track semester.
+- Ensure that any DSST/CLEP tests be registered for and completed no later than 2 quarters before the Fast Track semester.